DendrouLab/panpipes/README.md

 Run the pipeline from the login node on your server, it will use in built the job submission system to submit jobs.

-Navigate to the directory where you want to run your analysis (this should not be within the dendrou_pipelines folder, or your virutal environment folder)
+Navigate to the directory where you want to run your analysis (this should not be within the panpipes folder, or your virutal environment folder)

 ```
 mkdir data_dir/